Amera RabeeFact Checked

 • Pull your shoulders back and down into the bench, pinching your shoulder blades together.
 This will help lock your upper body into a safe, stable position.

-With your full-body properly tensioned, you’re ready to execute the eccentric (lowering) portion of the lift:
+With your dumbbell full body workout at home properly tensioned, you’re ready to execute the eccentric (lowering) portion of the lift:

 • Initiate the movement by unlocking your elbows and allowing the weights to descend in a controlled arc.
 Focus on keeping your elbows tucked at around 45 degrees relative to your body.